antolu/LHCbDIRAC/docs/source/Certification/install.rst

 Remember: you can use "git status" at any point in time to make sure what's the current status.

-When a new git tag is pushed to the repository, a gitlab-ci job takes care of (soon testing), creating the tarball, uploading it to the web service, and to build the docker image.
+When a new git tag is pushed to the repository, a gitlab-ci job takes care of testing, creating the tarball, uploading it to the web service, and to build the docker image.